huzongxiang/sowa/README.md

 ### Inference

-Weights can be downloaded from Huggingface Project: https://huggingface.co/zongxiang/sowa
+Weights can be downloaded from [Huggingface Project]:(https://huggingface.co/zongxiang/sowa)

 ```bash
 # eval on visa